-^{}In addition to the graded course assignments, students may be expected to complete various "informal" reading and writing assignments. (e.g. chapter-end questions for discussion) Pop quizzes may be used to give students feedback on their comprehension and retention.
+\In addition to the graded course assignments, students may be expected to complete various "informal" reading and writing assignments. (e.g. chapter-end questions for discussion) Pop quizzes may be used to give students feedback on their comprehension and retention.
 Quiz scores may be factored into the Class Participation component of the student's final grade.
+Written case analysis will be graded in the event of presentation failure.
+Final grade may be norm adjusted.